Most recent posts

 400 years!

-That made Borlase’s the winner, that and the law school’s basically guessing at its official date of founding.
+That made Borlase’s the winner, that and the law school’s guessing at its official date of founding.
 So Lisa and I attended one of the Borlase’s birthday celebrations, an open day in May culminating in a black tie dinner.
 I can’t remember the last time that I wore a tuxedo!

 Founded by Sir William in 1624 in memory of his son – a path followed in 1885 by Leland Stanford, the railroad baron, in founding Stanford University in Palo Alto – this long visit gave me a chance to see how the school has evolved in the 50+ years since I graduated, as they say in the USA, with a ticket to Imperial College, London, in 1970.